 - High initial cost

-The handheld type megger is still used on the ship as it provides service without the need of battery and external power source.
-The main parts of such megger testing unit comprise of:
+The handheld type ohmmeter is still used on the ship as it provides service without the need for battery and external power source.
+The main parts of such ohmmeter testing unit comprise of:

 Display:- An Analog display is provided, which is a pointer and a scale, to show the IR value recording.

-Hand Crank: As this a manually operated megger, a hand crank is provided which can be rotated to generate required voltage, which runs through the electrical system for insulation resistance test.
+Hand Crank: As this a manually operated ohmmeter, a hand crank is provided which can be rotated to generate the required voltage, which runs through the electrical system for an insulation resistance test.